jasonwhite/button/README.md

 retrieved with an HTTP `GET` using the output's key.
 A `404` error code should be returned if it doesn't exist in the cache.

-Unfortunately, due to Brilliant Build's design, there is a difficulty in correctly implementing caching.
+Unfortunately, due to Button's design, there is a difficulty in correctly implementing caching.
 With implicit dependencies, how can we correctly compute the task key?
 Implicit dependencies are not known until the task is executed for the first time.
 Bazel and Buck get around this by not even having implicit dependencies -- all task dependencies must be specified up-front.
 It may turn out that this is impossible to do correctly with implicit dependencies.

 [Bazel]: http://bazel.io/
 [Buck]: https://buckbuild.com/